-6 Real-time expression recognition from video
+6. Real-time expression recognition from video

 We combined the face detection and expression recognition into a system that operates on live digital video in real time.
-Face detection operates at 24 frames/second in 320x240 images on a 3 ghz Pentium IV.
-The expression recognition step operates in less than 10 msec.
-Figure 4 shows the output of the expression recognizer for a test video in which the subject posed a series of facial expressions.
+Face detection operates at 24 frames/s in 320×240 images on a 3 ghz Pentium IV.
+The expression recognition step operates in less than 10 ms. Fig. 4 shows the output of the expression recognizer for a test video in which the subject posed a series of facial expressions.
 The traces show outputs of each of the seven emotion detectors.
-The output of the sadness detector increases as he poses a sad expression, and anger increases as he poses anger.
-The output for neutral increases as the subject passes through neutral between each expression.
+The output of the sadness detector increases as he poses a sad expression, and anger increases as the subject passes through neutral between each expression.